Essential Guide to Understanding Estate Tax in Illinois for 2023

 Exemption Threshold

-Illinois applies a lower exemption threshold than the federal government.
-In Illinois, the exemption threshold is $4 million.
-Only estates valued above this amount are subject to the Illinois estate tax.
-This specific threshold requires careful planning to minimize potential tax liabilities.
+Illinois has a lower exemption threshold than the federal government.
+Estates over $4 million are subject to Illinois estate tax.

 Tax Rates